apache/royale-docs/features/actionscript/metadata.md

 public var someVariable:Boolean = true;
 ```

-In **MXML* and example of an `Event` Metadata declared for that MXML file will be the following.
+In **MXML* an example of an `Event` Metadata declared for that MXML file will be the following.
 Notice that you need to add to the special `fx:Metadata` tag:

 ```mxml
 <fx:Metadata>